 It ☐is, ☐is not a HUBZone small business concern listed, on the date of this representation, on the List of Qualified HUBZone Small Business Concerns maintained by the Small Business Administration, and no material change in ownership and control, principal office of ownership, or HUBZone employee percentage as occurred since it was certified by the Small Business Administration in accordance with 13 CFR Part 126; and

 It ☐is, ☐is not a joint venture that complies with the requirements of 13 CFR Part 126, and the representation in the above paragraph is accurate for the HUBZone small business concern or concerns that are participating in the joint venture.
-[The offeror shall enter the name or names of the HUBZone small business concern or concerns that are participating in the joint venture:
+[The offeror shall enter the name or names of the HUBZone small business concern or concerns that are participating in the joint venture]: Click here to enter text.

 Each HUBZone small business concern participating in the joint venture shall submit a separate signed copy of the HUBZone representation.